 For this project, the healthcare customer chose a cloud-managed Cisco Meraki stack, including gateway, switching, and wireless LAN, which offered the most cost effective management for the thousands of relatively small clinics where they wanted to improve patient wireless access.
 We showcased our experience and success with projects of similar scope and helped the healthcare company understand that we were entering the deployment as a joint venture.
 The time we spent scoping and project planning starting with a 14 site pilot engagement, which quickly moved into plans to deploy across thousands of clinical sites, the largest U.S. deployment of Cisco Meraki to date.

 The gains in patient experience and customer loyalty created by their new mobile efforts are already becoming visible on the horizon.
-With a full wireless rollout already in the works, the healthcare provider, along with WWT and WWT Asynchrony Labs, are moving quickly to start working through the backlog of 80 business drivers and software solutions the provider would like to put in place.
+With a full wireless rollout already in the works, the healthcare provider and WWT are moving quickly to start working through the backlog of 80 business drivers and software solutions the provider would like to put in place.
 Patient-facing and nurse-facing solutions will start to roll out over the course of the coming year.

 The foundation that WWT and the healthcare provider created in building their MCOE is letting them develop and deploy solutions with significantly greater speed and efficiency than ever before.
 These solutions will ultimately enable the healthcare provider to improve the quality and experience of care – as well as their workers’ productivity – meeting their original goal and vision in the first place: providing their patients with the absolute best possible care.